EugenMayer/opnsense-starterkit/README.md

 ## WAT

-You want to either quickly try [OPNsense](https://opnsense.org) or build an image for your infrastructure.
+You want to either quickly try [OPNsense](https://opnsense.org) or build an image for your infrastructure right from the ISO / from scratch.

 ## Trying OPNsense